Loading map…

 How this list was built

 The data starts with the IMLS Public Library Survey— the federal government's annual census of every US public library outlet (~17,000 records).
 After filtering out bookmobiles and short-hour outlets, the remaining ~7,600 library systems are searched on Brave Search for makerspace evidence, then their websites are scraped and read by Claude (an AI model from Anthropic) to extract structured equipment data.
-The full pipeline is transparent and the dataset is public-domain.
+The full pipeline and methodology are transparent.

 Frequently Asked Questions